-Ms Dorothy Yap ("Dorothy") is the Head of Corporate Administration of Chasen Holdings Limited.
-She is responsible for the day-to-day administrative workflow, human resource management and the general administration of the Group businesses in Singapore, Malaysia, Thailand and Vietnam.
+Ms Yap Beng Geok Dorothy is the Head of Corporate Administration of Chasen Holdings Limited.
+She is responsible for the day to-day administrative workflow, human resource management and the general administration of the Group businesses in Singapore, Malaysia, Thailand, Vietnam and USA.
 She also provides support to other regional operations whenever required.
 She provided invaluable assistance during the reverse listing of the Chasen Group and continues to be the main liaison with professional advisors in corporate activities of the Company in its continuing listing obligations.

-Dorothy first joined Chasen Logistics Services in 1995 when it was still a partnership and over the past 25 years she has been with the Group, she has acquired in-depth knowledge of many aspects of the Group's business, including its operations and administration.
+Dorothy first joined Chasen Logistics Services in 1995 when it was still a partnership and over the past 27 years she has been with the Group, she has acquired in-depth knowledge of many aspects of the Group's business, including its operation and administration.

-Prior to joining the Group, Dorothy had worked as an Administrative Officer with a Japanese multinational in Singapore.
-She is the daughter of Mr Yap Koon Bee @Louis Yap, a Substantial Shareholder of the Group.
+Prior to joining the Group, Dorothy had worked as an Administrative Officer with a Japanese MNC in Singapore.
+She is the daughter of Mr Yap Koon Bee @ Louis Yap, a deceased Substantial Shareholder of the Group.

-BUSINESS OPERATION UNITS
+OPERATION BUSINESS UNITS